n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.autopilot.md

 On this page, you'll find a list of operations the Autopilot node supports and links to more resources.

+/// warning | Autopilot rebrand
+Autopilot has rebranded to Ortto.
+The Autopilot credentials and nodes are only compatible with Autopilot, not Ortto.
+///
 /// note | Credentials
 Refer to [Autopilot credentials](/integrations/builtin/credentials/autopilot/) for guidance on setting up authentication.
 ///